-Article 12.
-Exemptions: previously acquired knowledge, conscientious objections, dissection-free variant

-- 1. If the student has previously acquired knowledge and competencies which are essentially equivalent with the learning outcomes of a subject that is part of the individual examination programme, the Examining Board, on a written request by the student, can grant an exemption from the interim examination.
+- Article 12 Exemptions: previously acquired knowledge, conscientious objections, dissection-free variant - 1.
+If a student has previously acquired knowledge and competencies which are essentially equivalent with the learning outcomes of a subject that is part of the individual examination programme, the Examining Board, on a written request by the student, can grant an exemption from the interim examination.
 For this purpose, the Examining Board requests advice from the relevant Examiner. - 2.
-For the student transferring from an institution of higher education with which Wageningen University has a cooperation agreement, the Examining Board, if applicable, can grant an exemption by applying the grounds specified in the agreement of Wageningen University with that institution. - 3.
+For students transferring from an institution of higher education with which one of the Partner Institutions has a cooperation agreement, the Examining Board, if applicable, can grant an exemption by applying the grounds specified in the agreement of such Partner Institution with that institution. - 3.
 The Examining Board can grant exemption from a mandatory practical assignment based on conscientious objections.
 The student requests such an exemption from the Examining Board at least two months before the practical assignment is scheduled.
-The Examining Board can determine that the student must complete a substitute practical assignment.
+The Examining Board can determine that the student must complete a substitute practical assignment. - 4.
+If a dissection-free variant exists for a course, the student can submit a request to the Examining Board to substitute the course in his individual examination programme with this variant.
+The conditions under which a request can be made for taking a dissection-free variant are described in the course guide for the relevant course.

-Chapter 5.
-Interim examinations: course of affairs
+Chapter 5 Interim examinations: course of affairs

-Article 13.
-Monitoring of preconditions for taking interim examinations
+Article 13 Monitoring of preconditions for taking interim examinations

-The Examiner determines whether the preconditions (if applicable) for taking the interim examination have been met.
+The Examiner determines whether the preconditions (if any) for taking the interim examination have been met.
 The preconditions are specified in the Study Handbook or the course guide for the course.

-Article 14.
-Examination method
+Article 14 Examination method

 - 1. The Study Handbook specifies for each course the examination method. - 2.
-The Examiner is responsible for ensuring that the student understands the requirements for the interim examination in time.
+The Examiner is responsible for ensuring that the students understand the requirements for the interim examination in time.
 These requirements are listed in general terms in the Study Handbook and in greater detail in the course guide.
 The definitive subject matter for the interim examination will be announced no later than the beginning of the education period. - 3.
 The Examiner is responsible for ensuring that the questions and assignments on the interim examination are clear, cover all the learning outcomes in a balanced fashion and do not go beyond the specified subject matter. - 4.
 The magnitude of an interim examination must be such that the student has sufficient time to answer the questions.
-The duration of the interim examination will be announced beforehand in the MWT interim examination's schedule which will be supplied yearly. - 5.
-In exceptional cases, e.g. when the student would suffer unacceptable study delay due to circumstances for which he is reasonably not accountable for, the Examining Board can allow the student to take the interim examination in a different way than described in the Study Handbook and/or the course guide and/or at a different time.
-If applicable, the student must cancel his registration for the original interim examination.
+The duration of the interim examination will be announced beforehand in the schedule on www.wetsusacademy.nl. - 5.
+In exceptional cases, the Examining Board can allow the student to take the interim examination in a different way than described in the Study Handbook and/or at a different time.

-Article 15.
-Rules on the course of affairs during interim examinations, general aspects
+Article 15 Rules on the course of affairs during interim examinations, general aspects